WWPR-FM: Power 105.1 (2002–present)

 At 6:05 a.m. on March 14, 2002, the station abruptly changed, as it flipped to its current mainstream urban format as WWPR-FM "Power 105.1".
 A speculated reason for the format change is that while they could not beat competitor WQHT ("Hot 97"), they could take enough ratings away from them to keep them from being number one, which would leave WWPR's sister station WLTW with a comfortable lead in that race (prior to the change, WQHT and WLTW had alternated at the top spot).

 By 2004, WWPR-FM technically became the market's only urban contemporary station due to the transition of 107.5 WBLS from urban contemporary to urban adult contemporary.
 WQHT reports as rhythmic contemporary to Mediabase & Nielsen BDS, although WQHT was an urban reporter on Nielsen BDS from 2006 to 2007.
 WWPR-FM and WQHT's playlists are similar, and the two stations aim at roughly the same audience.

 WQHT had been the only New York station featuring current hip hop and R&B since its owner, Emmis Communications, purchased WRKS in 1994 and moved that station towards an adult R&B format.
 In an effort to build an audience, WWPR-FM brought in former Hot 97 personalities and Yo!
 MTV Raps hosts Ed Lover and Doctor Dré to anchor the station's morning show.
 The station then entered into the top five of the Arbitron ratings, a position it maintained for several years.

 The station terminated Doctor Dre's contract in December 2003 and gave Ed Lover a new co-host in rapper-turned-radio personality Monie Love.
 The morning team lasted for about a year.
-By the end of 2004, WWPR decided to heat up the rivalry with WQHT by bringing in ex-Hot 97 morning show hosts Star & Buc Wild as their new morning drive team, as well-known disc jockeys were deemed critical to the station's success.
+By the end of 2004, WWPR decided to heat up the rivalry with WQHT by bringing in ex-Hot 97 morning show hosts Star & Timothy "Buc Wild" Joseph (January 3, 1979 – September 6, 2026) as their new morning drive team, as well-known disc jockeys were deemed critical to the station's success.

 The "Star and Buc Wild Morning Show" was replaced in 2006 by Live with Big Tigger and Egypt.
 That team was later replaced by a returning Ed Lover, who was later joined by Malikha Mallette.
 This last show incarnation ended on November 19, 2010, when Ed Lover was released from the station and Mallette was reassigned to the midday shift, replacing De Ja.